 What is Fibre?
 Your Fibre FAQs, Answered

 Here at Quorn, we love fibre!
 It’s an essential nutrient for our gut health, but many of us just simply aren’t eating enough of it.
-In aid of World Digestive Health Day we want to talk about all-things-fibre and answer your top fibre FAQs.

 Let our in-house Registered Associate Nutritionists walk you through why you need to be eating more fibre and how to do it super easily!